 I find this study especially interesting as I believe we can extrapolate these observations to the general population.
 I highly advocate both regular sun exposure and melatonin supplementation for overall health and well-being.
 Think about it: the source of all energy in the solar system is our sun.
 Every plant, animal, microbe, fungus or algae needs energy either directly from the sun, or by consuming another energetic life form.
 Either way, the energetic chain begins with the sun.
 Nothing could survive without the life-giving force of our primary star.
 So why would anybody avoid it?
 Yes, I know: skin cancer propaganda is at its highest–dermatologist need to market too–but we all need sunlight, plain and simple.

-Melatonin is a naturally produced hormone that helps regulate our circadian rhythms, or our sleep cycles (you’ve read about it in my book, right?).
+Melatonin is a naturally produced hormone that helps regulate our circadian rhythms, or our sleep cycles (you’ve read about it in The Six Keys To Optimal Health, right?).
 It is also a great natural remedy for insomnia.
 Melatonin has many other non-sleep related benefits.
 For instance, it has antioxidant properties.
 It has also been studied as a therapy against certain cancers.
 And it has also shown promise as an agent to boost memory and learning ability.
 Throw this in with the current findings on dementia, and what you’ve got is a very useful little substance.

 One does need to be careful with both sun exposure and melatonin, though.
 Obviously, too much sun-worship can cause serious health problems.
 And taking melatonin every day can cause dependence, nasty withdrawals, and sluggishness when taken in too large a concentration.
 So I recommend taking it a couple time a week only, and then laying off completely for longer stretches, like say a month or so.
 Other than that, both practices should be highly beneficial and therefore done by everyone.